-The C9 does find a way to “stand” out however, thanks to its included vertically-aligned kickstand.
+The C9 does find a way to “stand” out, however, thanks to its included vertically-aligned kickstand.
 Unlike every other router we’ve reviewed, the C9 actually sits on its hind legs, tilting upwards at about a 75-degree angle so all the transmission and status lights can be seen from halfway across the room.

 The design choice doesn’t pay off, however.
-Because of the router’s vertical orientation, in total darkness the bright blue LEDs point outward into your living room instead of straight up to the ceiling.
-This means they’re pretty much the only thing you can see when you dim the lights to watch a movie or play games, and the constant blinking quickly wore out its welcome to the point were we had to cover up the lights with a piece of white electrical tape just to give our eyes some rest.
+Because of the router’s vertical orientation, in total darkness, the bright blue LEDs point outward into your living room instead of straight up to the ceiling.
+This means they’re pretty much the only thing you can see when you dim the lights to watch a movie or play games, and the constant blinking quickly wore out its welcome to the point where we had to cover up the lights with a piece of white electrical tape just to give our eyes some rest.

 Technically the C9 can be laid on its back, but then you’re barely left with enough space to plug an Ethernet cord in the back of the unit.
 It’s clear that the engineers at TP-Link wanted to do something different with the design of the C9, but in almost all actual-use cases the gamble just doesn’t pay off.